-- 1. Diaphragm aspect ratio L/W is less than 0.67, where W is the diaphragm dimension parallel to the soft, weak or open-front wall line and L is the distance in the orthogonal direction between that wall line and the rear wall of the ground floor open area. - 2.
-Minimum length of side shear walls = 20 feet (6096 mm).
+1. Diaphragm aspect ratio L/W is less than 0.67, where W is the diaphragm dimension parallel to the soft, weak or open-front wall line and L is the distance in the orthogonal direction between that wall line and the rear wall of the ground floor open area.

-- 3. Minimum length of rear shear wall = three-fourths of the total rear wall length. - 4.
-No plan or vertical irregularities other than a soft, weak or open-front wall line. - 5.
-Roofing weight less than or equal to 5 pounds per square foot (240 N/m2). - 6.
-Aspect ratio of the full second floor diaphragm meets the requirements of the building code for new construction.
+- 2. Minimum length of side shear walls = 20 feet (6096 mm). - 3.
+Minimum length of rear shear wall = three-fourths of the total rear wall length.

+4. Plan or vertical irregularities shall not be other than a soft, weak or open-front wall line.

+5. Roofing weight less than or equal to 5 pounds per square foot (240 N/m2).

+6. Aspect ratio of the full second floor diaphragm meets the requirements of the building code for new construction.